 Miranda Bogen emphasizes the dual duty between vendors and users in a recent Harvard Business Review article.
 “Vendors building predictive hiring tools and employers using them must think beyond minimum compliance requirements.
 They must clearly consider whether their algorithms actually produce more equitable hiring outcomes.”

-Chatbots, also known as a conversational user interface (CUI), are another popular tool that can help organizations operate more effectively.
+Chatbots, also known as a conversational user interface (CUI), are another trending tool that can help organizations operate more effectively.
 Though they’re mostly applied to recruiting processes, companies are also using them for internal purposes.

 Using chatbots to support hiring tasks is becoming much more common.
 Equipped with natural language processing (NLP), chatbots can act as the first point of contact for candidates applying for a job.